 \section{RAL Estimators and Influence Function of WCDE}

-To identify the optimal VAS, we begin by introducing \emph{regular and asymptotically linear} estimators---a class of unbiased estimators with well-characterized asymptotic variance through their influence functions.
+To identify the optimal VAS, we begin by introducing \emph{regular and asymptotically linear} estimators---a class of estimators with well-characterized asymptotic variance through their influence functions.
 These estimators provide the foundation for our optimality analysis, which we develop fully in Section~\ref{sec:optimal_VAS} through a constructive variance-minimization procedure.
 We then specialize this framework to $\WCDE$ estimation, presenting concrete examples of RAL estimators.
 Theorem~\ref{thm:IF} establishes the explicit form of the $\WCDE$ influence function as a function of the chosen VAS.

 \textbf{RAL Estimators\;\;} We begin by introducing RAL estimators in a general statistical framework.
 Given $n$ i.i.d.\ observations $O_1, \dots, O_n$ drawn from an \emph{unknown} distribution $P$ on a sample space $\Omega$.
 Our goal is to estimate a real-valued target parameter, $T(P)$ , based on these observations.
-For example, in $\WCDE$ , for a given valid adjustment set $\Z$, the target parameter is given by Equation~\eqref{eq:WCDE_identify}.
+For example, in $\WCDE$ , for a given valid adjustment set $\Z$, the target parameter is given by Eq.~\eqref{eq:WCDE_identify}.
 We consider a fully nonparametric model class $\mathcal{M}$, i.e., $P \in \mathcal{M}$, which contains all candidate distributions defined on a measurable space $(\Omega, \mathcal{F})$ dominated by a common $\sigma$-finite measure $\nu$.
 Let $p$ denote the corresponding density of $P$ with respect to $\nu$.

-We first introduce the notion of regularity, which connects estimators to their stability under small model perturbations (Definition~\ref{def:regular}).
-Next, we define asymptotic linearity (Definition~\ref{def:asymplin}). \begin{definition}[Regular estimator,~\citealt{vanderVaart2000}] Let $T(P):\mathcal{M}\rightarrow \mathbb{R}^d$ be a target parameter of interest.
+We first introduce the notion of regularity, which connects estimators to their stability under small model perturbations (Def.~\ref{def:regular}).
+Next, we define asymptotic linearity (Def.~\ref{def:asymplin}). \begin{definition}[Regular estimator,~\citet{vanderVaart2000}] Let $T(P):\mathcal{M}\rightarrow \mathbb{R}^d$ be a target parameter of interest.
 An estimator $\widehat{T}_n$ is said to be \textbf{regular} in $\mathcal{M}$ at $P$ if its convergence to $T(P)$ is \textbf{locally uniform} in a neighborhood of $P$ in $\mathcal{M}$. \end{definition}